guardian/dotcom-rendering/README.md

 ## Run

 You should always `cd` into the correct subdirectory before running commands (e.g `make dev` for dotcom-rendering, or `yarn watch` for apps-rendering) except for storybook.
-Linting, imports, builds and github actions should work as before.

 ### `apps rendering`